 - Theft, breaking and entering.

-During a criminal records search, you generally won’t discover if they has had any:
+During a criminal records search, you generally won’t discover if they have had any:

 - Drivers license suspended or revoked.

 - Other moving violations.